The American Rescue Plan Act’s New Paid Sick and Family Leave Provisions

 Initial Unpaid Period of Emergency Family Leave Eliminated

 As of April 1, 2021, if an employee takes EFMLEA leave, the entire period of leave is paid.
 An employee on EFMLEA leave receives two-thirds of his or her regular rate of pay, subject to a daily pay cap of $200, thus allowing an employee to receive a maximum amount of $12,000.
-An employee who takes emergency paid sick leave receives two-thirds of his or her regular rate of pay subject to a daily pay cap of $511.
+An employee who takes emergency paid sick leave for reasons #1, #2, or #3 above receives his or her regular rate of pay subject to a daily pay cap of $511, and two-thirds the regular rate of pay subject to a daily pay cap of $200, for reasons #4, #5, or #6.

 Additional 80 Hours of Emergency Sick Leave